lulebugl/inception/README.md

 A Docker-Compose based mini-infrastructure with three services: NGINX (TLS-only), WordPress (php-fpm only), and MariaDB (DB only).
 All services run in separate containers built from your own Dockerfiles, using Alpine or Debian (penultimate stable versions).
 No ready-made images (besides base OS) and no hacky infinite-loop entrypoints.

-Replace `login` with your 42 login everywhere (e.g., volumes path `/home/login/data`, domain `login.42.fr`).

-## Last
-- [ ] should i make everything go through https with reverse proxy? not exposing additional ports
-- [ ] do i forget about mkcerts?
-- [?]
-Can add a comment with a regular WP user (check correction again)

 ### Useful commands

 ```bash